thethunderturner/filament-latex/README.md

 ```bash
 php artisan vendor:publish --tag="filament-latex-config"
 ```
-After publishing the path, make sure you replace the path of your `pdflatex` binary in the `config/filament-latex.php` file. \
+After publishing the path, make sure you replace the path of your `pdflatex` binary in the `config/filament-latex.php` file.
-\

 Optionally, you can publish the views using

 ```bash
 php artisan vendor:publish --tag="filament-latex-views"
 ```

+### Package Usage

 You can use the package by adding it to the plugins list of your panel.
 ```php